p3palazzo/comparative-histories/chapter.md

 undergraduate teaching, which has continued to cover a broad chronological survey.
-To some extent, this has led to a number of architecture faculty deserting history altogether: the Portuguese professor @tenreiro:2023fall [217] claimed that "those who were attached to architectural history for political reasons now prefer theory."
+To some extent, this has led to a number of architecture faculty deserting history altogether: the Portuguese professor José Pedro @tenreiro:2023fall [217] claimed that "those who were attached to architectural history for political reasons now prefer theory."

 [^2]: This is not the case for urban history, which in Latin America has
-    a well established track of specialized scholarship encompassing the Precolumbian and Colonial periods as well as the more recent past.
+    a well established track record of specialized scholarship encompassing the Precolumbian and Colonial periods as well as the more recent past.
     However, urban history generally has a lesser bearing on the professional education of architects.
 See, for example,